kmorndahl/rf_r_to_gee/README.md

 ### 1. Gather files

 The script **0_format_ranger_for_gee.R** performs the random forest conversion.
-To run this script, users will need a random forest model fitted using either the 'ranger' or 'randomForest' model in R.
+To run this script, users will need a random forest model fitted using either the 'ranger' or 'randomForest' package in R.

 The script provides functionality to fit a test model, or users can load an existing model saved as an .RDS file.